mendesbayout/Fullstack.topi/README.md

 2 - No background integration on this early deployment (to solve)

-3 - Issues on mobile browsers - can't load build script (to solve)
+3 - facing Issues on mobile browsers - can't load build and execute fetch, only if isntalled as webapp (Refer to next branch) (to solve)

 4 - no integration with local SQL db